Make Money Side Hustles

 Grand Theft Auto V accounts for 6.4% of total hours watched on Twitch

-In December 2021, 116.8 million hours of Grand Theft Auto V were watched.
+In the last year, one billion 526 million hours of Grand Theft Auto V were watched.
 The game is currently the second most watched game on Twitch, after League of Legends.

-In 2022, Grand Theft Auto V, or GTA V, viewers watched about 23.1 million weekly hours, followed by World of Warcraft, with 15.8 million hours viewed.
-GTA V has earned over $6 billion since its launch in 2013.
+In the last year, Grand Theft Auto V, or GTA V, viewers watched about 21.1 million weekly hours, followed by World of Warcraft, with 14.6 million hours viewed.

-The most popular game on Twitch by the average number of channels was Call of Duty - Modern Warfare II, which had 6,165 channels streaming the game in December 2022, a combined total of 4.5 million hours over thirty days.
-Fortnite, Valorant, and Call of Duty: Warzone were some of the other top-ranked games.
+The most popular game on Twitch by the average number of channels was Fortnite, which had 5,800 channels streaming the game, a combined total of 9.67 million hours over seven days.

 Source: Statista, PlayToday